protevus/devsetup/devsetup_plan.md

 5. Add error handling and safety measures
 6. Test the script in various scenarios
 7. Document the script usage and maintenance

-## Next Steps

-To implement this plan, we need to switch to Code mode to create the actual script files and configuration files.